 Will the school nurses still be available to administer prescribed student medications during the day?

-The short answer is yes.
+Yes.
 However, we are trying to reduce the number of wellness visits to the school nursing office, so we are asking families to administer morning medications at home.
 If there are medical reasons for the nurse to administer morning medications at the school, please contact your school nurse directly to make arrangements for your child.